osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Current core

 - Phase 0-a removed the static staging-name and temporary-file state.
 Each `ToolOptions` owns one `ReplicationExecutionContext`; a multi-table copy receives a fresh context.
-- `ReplicaTask` now returns `ReplicaTaskResult` with row counts and timings, and `executeReplicationTasks` aggregates those results.
-Cancellation and watermark candidates are not implemented yet.
+- `ReplicaTask` now returns `ReplicaTaskResult` with row counts, timings, and a populated watermark candidate; `executeReplicationTasks` reduces those candidates to one run-level value.
+- Phase 0-b1 added the per-run cancellation token, active-statement registry, and cancellable futures described above; SQL Server `BulkCopy` and PostgreSQL `COPY` cancellation remain best-effort, and MongoDB/Kafka/ORC lack dedicated mid-stream cancellation tests.
+- Phase 0-b2 added watermark predicate injection to the 8 JDBC-based managers (Denodo source-only); MongoDB/Kafka/S3/file managers do not support it.
+The reduced watermark candidate is exposed on `ReplicationExecutionContext` only after a successful merge; it is not persisted anywhere until Phase 0-c adds the state layer.
 - Each parallel task owns its source and sink managers; the state layer must not assume shared JDBC connections.
 - Manager capabilities differ by source, sink, and replication mode.
 - Multi-table replication stops at the first failure and leaves earlier tables applied; it is a CLI-only capability.